animikatamon/MuseScorePlugins/README.md

 ### Acknowledgments:
-I started this plugin as an improvement of https://musescore.org/en/project/chord-identifier-special-v3 by Ziya Mete Demircan, who was very helpful in commenting and checking on my progress.
+I started this plugin as an improvement of https://musescore.org/en/project/chord-identifier-special-v3 by Ziya Mete Demircan, who was also very helpful in commenting and checking on my progress.

 Prior contributions include:
 - https://github.com/rousselmanu/msc_plugins  plugin by rousselmanu and its ports to MuseScore 2.3 by Ke Xu and to MS 3 by Dmitri Ovodok
 - https://github.com/andresn/standard-notation-experiments/tree/master/MuseScore/plugins/findharmonies
 - http://musescore.org/en/project/findharmony  by Merte
 - https://github.com/berteh/musescore-chordsToNotes/  - Jon Ensminger (AddNoteNameNoteHeads v.
 1.2 plugin)

 Thank you all!